 You should update the router’s firmware once you install it.
 The latest version of firmware assures you from the most common security bugs and problems.

 3- Change the Default Network Name (SSID)

 WiFi Routers manufactures often use their brand name in the default network name (SSID), so everybody who can see your WiFi name knows your home router’s brand.
-Knowing the router’s brand is 20% of hacking procedure. so you should change your home router’s default name (SSID) once you install the router.
+Finding the router’s brand is 20% of hacking process.
+So, you should change your home router default network name (SSID) once you install the router.

 4- Change the Default Router’s IP address